ianchak/stati/docs-site/site/cli/development.md

 ## Static assets

-Static files inside `public/` are part of the watch list.
+Static files inside `public` are part of the watch list.
 When assets change they are recopied into `dist/` during the rebuild, so image and favicon updates appear on the next refresh.

 ## Tailwind CSS Integration